kcl-lang/kcl-lang.io/blog/2024-09-18-kcl-0.10.0-release/index.md

 - Added the document for `include` and `exclude` fields in the kcl.mod.
 - Added FAQ about the `docker-credential-desktop not found` solution.
 - Added reference documents for some resources in the konfig.
-- Add API documentation for KCL wasm.
+- Add API documentation for KCL WASM.
 - Added API documentation for KCL Rust Plugin Development.
 - Add FAQ document about the `mixin` and `protocol`.
 - Fixed some document errors.